HunterX405/markdown-to-html-static-site/README.md

 ## 📚 Learning Context

-Built as part of the **Boot.dev Python & Software Engineering Track**, then independently refined to follow modern Python engineering best practices.
+Built as part of the **Boot.dev Backend Track**, then independently refined to follow modern Python engineering best practices.

 ---